Prepare To Be Amazed At Real Scores Behind Dogs Licking Your Face As Revealed By Dog Owners: They Are More Than Just Kisses

 But that's just my opinion and may or may not be accurate.

-gettyimagesThere have been some great an thorough answers here.
+There have been some great and thorough answers here.
 My dog licks me for probably all those reasons.

-But, since he is a perceptive dog, he will try to lick strangers who ask if he’s friendly but seem hesitant.
+However, since he is a perceptive dog, he will try to lick strangers who ask if he’s friendly but seem hesitant.
 See, he’s a Doberman, and very outgoing and empathetic.

-Of course, they may not want to be licked but they see his kind intention, and might just pet him instead.
+Of course, they may not want to be licked, but they see his kind intention and might just pet him instead.
 He’s happy when he sees they are happy.

-peopleinmotionDon't try to get too cozy with a new dog even if it seems that it likes you.
+Don't try to get too cozy with a new dog, even if it seems that it likes you.

 The video below is an example of a dog that is gentle until the person gets their face too close.

-So, yes, if a dog allows you to get your face close enough for them to lick it, I believe that is is a show of liking you well enough to kiss you—just an opinion.
+So, yes, if a dog allows you to get your face close enough for them to lick it, I believe that is a show of liking you well enough to kiss you—just an opinion.
 The video definitely shows that the opposite is true.

-Also, I believe that when a dog licks a sore on our arm or leg, that it is trying to help the wound heal faster.
+Also, I believe that when a dog licks a sore on our arm or leg, it is trying to help the wound heal faster.

 Dogs, like kids, explore with their mouths.
 So, licking you means they're trying to get to know you.

-gettysignatureThis doggo probably wants to taste what his human ate.
+This doggo probably wants to taste what his human ate.

 I would like to think that it is the equivalent of a kiss.
 However, I have noticed that my dog normally licks my cheeks shortly after I have finished eating.

-gettysignatureDogs are gathering info using licks to know what you've been up to when you left home.
+Dogs are gathering information using licks to know what you've been up to when you left home.

-I read in a brazilian article that i cannot find that dogs do this when you get into the house to see what you’ve been up to!
-Where you went, what you ate, etc. they can sense it from the smells and tastes of your face.
+I read in a Brazilian article that I cannot find that dogs do this when you get into the house to see what you’ve been up to!
+Where you went, what you ate, etc. They can sense it from the smells and tastes of your face.

-I assume all other answers are also correct, as it’s whats most common in current literature.
+I assume all other answers are also correct, as it’s what's most common in current literature.

-boykoimagesDog licks can mean a lot of things.
+Dog licks can mean a lot of things.

 So they are equating your face with their anus.

-gettyimagesDoggos just want to get your attention.
+Doggos just want to get your attention.

 Dogs are very good at figuring out how to get our attention and affection.
 If you watch them with other dogs, you will see that the subordinate dogs often greet dogs that are higher in the hierarchy by running up and licking their faces.